 Lester is a middle-aged suburban father who has just been fired from his job of seventeen years.
 He begins to feel invisible to his wife Carolyn and daughter Jane; everything he does seems to have no purpose.
 In contrast, 17-year-old Jane is trying to find her way in life.
-She rebels against her parents’ materialism and conformity by experimenting with [email protected] and [email protected]
+She rebels against her parents’ materialism and conformity by experimenting with dr@gs and s@x.

 Great Balls of Fire!
 (1989)

 In 1989, an iconic rock ‘n’ roll movie was released that told the story of one man’s rise to fame and his subsequent fall from grace.
 “Great Balls of Fire!” starred Dennis Quaid as Jerry Lee Lewis and Winona Ryder as his wife Myra.

 The film was based on the true story of Lewis’ life, and it showed the meteoric rise to fame of the young singer, as well as his controversial marriage to Myra (which caused a scandal due to their age difference) and his downward spiral into alcoholism and drug abuse.
 The movie was a critical and commercial success, and it is still considered one of the best rock ‘n’ roll movies ever made.

 Young & Beautiful (2013)